zaynaib/Driving-History-Tracker-Python/README.md

 # Driving History Tracker

+This script generates a report containing each driver with total miles driven and average speed.

+## Prerequisite
+This script is created using `python 3`

+## How to run
+After downloading app from github.
+In the terminal `python cli.py`

 ## Problem Solving approach

 1. ### Choosing a language

 One of the first problems that I encountered was deciding what language would be best for solving this challenge.
 The lanagues that I am most familar with is Javascript and Python.
 I decided to go with Python because of two reasons.
 1.)
 Javascript is best used for creating web apps.
 This challenge is more of a data engineering problem in the sense that I am reading and mainpulating data.
 Python is more suited for this task.
 2.)
 Python has more syntactic sugar that makes it easier to create code.
+Truth be told this task would be easier with SQL.

 2. ### Creating a Plan to create the Solution